peterdgreat/Leaderboard/README.md

 # Leaderboard

-> This is a Leaderboard list app, using webpack and ES6 features
+> This is a Leaderboard list app, users can add new scores obtained

 ![screenshot](/img/leaderboard.png)
 ## Built With